A gentle, professional approach for individuals needing support

 I offer Psychodynamic Psychotherapy and counselling.
 I have a consulting room in Peckham (Burgess Park), London SE15 and I also work within Central London at Waterloo.
+Due to the Covid 19 pandemic I am currently offering on-line sessions.
 I offer a secure and confidential setting in which to talk about whatever issues may be troubling you – whether it is anxiety, depression, repeating patterns of behaviour, addictions, problems in relationships, bereavement and loss, long term emotional difficulties, or a lack of fulfilment or sense of meaning in life.

 Often a crisis or serious life event wakes us up to the need to deal with our issues and the suffering they cause us and others.
 Sometimes we are just sick and tired of being sick and tired.

 - Is there something in me that needs attending to?

 - Why can't I be happy?

 By unlocking the answers to these questions, new ways of living and loving can be found and different possibilities can emerge, thus helping you to arrive at a new place.
 Doors can be unlocked and different perspectives can emerge that perhaps previously seemed unavailable.

 Psychotherapy recognises that the difficulties for which people seek help are often just the tip of the iceberg.
 Deeper underlying causes require exploration and understanding within the context of a secure and confidential therapeutic relationship.
 Psychotherapy is suitable for those coming for help for the first time or for those who may have experienced unsuccessful attempts with other approaches or briefer therapies.

 Therapy is a process in which, together, we can seek to create a place where all manner of troubling questions about the individual’s life can be explored, in a spirit of curiosity, openness and honesty.